 - If you are traveling internationally, participate in the international service preparatory workshop in May 2017 (TBA).

-- Meet with your academic mentor and Clayton Hurd, director of public service research at the Haas Center, at least once.
+- Meet with your academic mentor and Luke Terra, Associate Director and Director of Community Engaged Learning and Research at the Haas Center, at least once.

 - Update staff with changes to contact information.